Gordonby/minihelm/README.md

 A few different packaged helm charts that i've done.

 1. ExternalDNS - as used by https://github.com/Azure/Aks-Construction
-1. Azure Vote - the classic AKS voting app.
+1. Azure Vote - the classic AKS voting app. `networking policy` `load balancer` `no ingress`
+1. Certmanager - a Cert Manager ClusterIssuer config